Skipperro/ue-docker-nvidia/README.md

 ```
 ### Build image
 > [!NOTE]
-> Because building wineprefix to run Unreal Engine applications requires GUI, thus it's not running well on systems without desktop environment, as part of the image building the already **prepared wineprefix will be downloaded** from https://public.skipperro.net/ue-docker-nvidia-wineprefix.zip (625 MB)
+> Because building wineprefix to run Unreal Engine applications requires GUI, thus it's not running well on systems without desktop environment, as part of the image building the already **prepared wineprefix will be downloaded** from Dropbox (625 MB)
 >
 > If you would like to build wineprefix yourself, you will find instructions [on the bottom](#building-custom-wineprefix) on this page.
 ```